 Check the voltage to the nonworking zone using a multimeter.

-CHECKING VOLTAGE AT THE SOLENOID: Use the same AC voltage reading on your volt meter as used on the controller.
+Use the same AC voltage reading on your volt meter as used on the controller.
 It is no coincidence that the solenoid has two wires and the controller had two screw terminals for you to test.
 Solenoids have two wires, one for the COMMON wire and one for the station's power wire.
-Typically COMMON wires are shared throughout irrigation system's to save on wire.
+Typically COMMON wires are shared throughout irrigation systems to save on wire.
 Place either probe from the volt meter on what's presumably the COMMON wire at the valve manifold, place the other probe on the solenoids power wire.
 With the station activated you should have 24-28VAC.

-If you get a reading of zero or off line (OL), this usually indicates a wire has been cut between the irrigation controller and the zone.
-If you receive the same OL (off line) reading for all the zones, this may indicate the common wire has been cut as all the zones share this wire.
-Remember to test Zone 1, as a OL reading for indicated the the common has been cut between the controller and the first zone.
+If you get a reading of zero or offline (OL), this usually indicates a wire has been cut between the irrigation controller and the zone.
+If you receive the same OL (offline) reading for all the zones, this may indicate the common wire has been cut as all the zones share this wire.
+Remember to test Zone 1, as an OL reading for indicated the common has been cut between the controller and the first zone.
 To make repairs in this situation you may need to run a new common or track down the break with a fault locator.

 Although valves themselves rarely need to be replaced, solenoids do occasionally fail.
 Replacing them is quick and easy.
 Remember to unplug the controller and make sure the valves on the backflow device are turned off.
 Inside the control valve box, remove the wire connectors and disconnect the two wires on the defective solenoid from the common and field wires.
 Turn the solenoid counterclockwise to unscrew it from the valve.
 Water will slowly seep out of the valve opening, even with the water turned off.